-All Track I proposals must include one or more of the following five keywords describing the field area(s) of the proposal: computer networks, distributed/operating systems, embedded systems, human centered computing, and machine learning.
+All Track I proposals must include one or more keywords describing the field area(s) of the proposal on the Project Summary page, at the end of the Overview section (before the section on Intellectual Merit).

+Budget

-Budget: Each Track I proposal must include the costs of attending a FMitF PI meeting as part of the budget for the first year of the project.
+Each Track I proposal must include the costs of attending a FMitF PI meeting as part of the budget for the first year of the project.
 The budget should cover participation by the PIs, co-PIs, and their students, as described above under "FMitF PI Meeting".